 - We take calls 24/7 and offer FREE initial consultations

-For example, Phoenix City Code § 23-52 identifies solicitation of prostitution as a misdemeanor offense.
-It states that anyone who offers to, agrees to, or commits an act of prostitution, or solicits or hires another person to commit an act of prostitution, is guilty of a misdemeanor.
+Under Phoenix City Code § 23-5, solicitation of prostitution is defined as anyone who offers to, agrees to, or commits an act of prostitution, or solicits or hires another person to commit an act of prostitution.

 If you are convicted of soliciting prostitution in Phoenix, you will face: